pashmaklang/pashmak/README.md

 # mem 2.4; time.sleep; # sleepss for 2.4 secounds
 ```

-when you run this script, program waits for 2 secounds and then will finished
+when you run this script, program waits for 2 secounds and then will continued

 with this alias, you can wait for secounds.

 you have to put a int or float into mem and next call `time.sleep` alias, then program will sleep for value of `mem` as secounds

-### more modules comming soon...
+###### more modules comming soon...